Joker (2012 film): Music

-All songs featured in the film except one, are composed by G. V. Prakash Kumar, nephew of noted composer, A. R. Rahman.
+All songs featured in the film except one, are composed by G. V. Prakash Kumar, in his Hindi film composing debut.
 The song Jugnu Banke Tu sung by Udit Narayan was highly appreciated among all songs.
-Udit also received Kalakar Award for best male playback singer for this song The song titled I Want Fakth You from Joker was leaked online on 1 July 2012, which has been composed by Gaurav Dagaonkar.
-The song has been acclaimed by the audience, however the song is actually named Kaafirana and will be released under that title worldwide and also on the soundtrack.

 Audio review

 Music Aloud said: "He may or may not have composed the tunes for the controversy-ridden soundtrack of Jaanemann, but when GV Prakash Kumar actually got to do a credited debut in Bollywood, it turned out to be a rather uninventive one" and rated it 5/10.
 Score Magazine, gave it 2 out of 5 stars stating, "You know something is wrong with an album when the instrumental tracks immensely outshine the vocal tracks.
 I must mention that each of the songs has a strong underlying melody but gross injustice is done to them by Shirish Kunder's lyrics."